top of page

 • Emotional swings: Pregnancy brings a range of emotions, from joy to worry and tiredness.
 Handling these feelings can be overwhelming without a partner to talk to.
 Just keep in mind that the father of your yet-unborn baby is not the only support available.
 There are always people you can share your worries with.

-• Physical changes: Your body is undergoing transformations.
+• Physical changes: Your body is undergoing transformations, with various hormones like progesterone levels in early pregnancy and estrogen playing crucial roles in maintaining a healthy pregnancy.
 While these changes are physiological and amazing, they also bring new challenges to your regular life.
 You might need help with daily tasks as your belly grows bigger or while you're experiencing morning sickness.

 Although solo pregnancy and single parenting are hard work, remember that all challenges are temporary, and there's always help available.